iZeaoGamer/Zector/major.md

 - Completely recoded Teleportation timer when teleporting to certain warps.
 - You can now move whilst teleporting.
 The cache is if you move from 3 blocks within your original position when you originally executed the command, it'll cancel your teleportation.
 - Fixed N Mine from not being able to be teleported to if you're above N mine.
+- Added crates, completely redesigned to how they work! - Done, and will be updated on the todolist LIVE.
+- Crates can now be instantly opened.
+- We've revamped the contents of MonthlyCrates, and what you can receive from them.
+Another thing done on the todolist.
+Get hyped everyone!
+We're almost there!!
+- Added bosses to Legendary crates.
+(Specifically Spider boss).
+- There is now a 0.01% chance of gaining Generators (Depending on which block you mine at the time).
+So say if I was mining emerald blocks, I could get a Emerald generator.
+- Added Mining rewards, better than ever!
+- Instead of giving them the keys directly, it'll now come up in a "Crate key note" whilst mining.
+You can use that to claim a certain key depending on which one it states in the note.